welldone-software/why-did-you-render/README.md

 // this will only cause whyDidYouRender notifications for {logOnDifferentValues: true}
 ```

+#### hotReloadBufferMs
+Time in milliseconds to ignore updates after a hot reload is detected.

+We can't currently know exactly if a render was triggered by hot reload,
+so instead, we ignore all updates for `hotReloadBufferMs` (default: 500) after a hot reload.

 #### onlyLogs
 If you don't want to use `console.group` to group logs by component, you can print them as simple logs.

 #### collapseGroups
 Grouped logs can start collapsed:

-#### hotReloadBufferMs
-Time in milliseconds to ignore updates after a hot reload is detected.

-We can't currently know exactly if a render was triggered by hot reload,
-so instead, we ignore all updates for `hotReloadBufferMs` (default: 500) after a hot reload.
+#### titleColor / diffNameColor / diffPathColor
+Controls the colors used in the console notifications

 #### notifier
-A notifier can be provided if the default one does not suite your needs.
+You can create a custom notifier if the default one does not suite your needs.

 ## Credit